Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations

 Therefore, for a strong SNR source, one could in principle extract information regarding $\{ m_3, R, \overline{e}_0, \delta e_0, k_0 \}$.
+We point out that although other methods exist (such as measuring the Doppler shift~\cite{Yunes:2010sm,Inayoshi:2017hgw,Randall:2018lnh}) for obtaining similar information regarding the third body, our approach using MSA provides direct information on how the third body affects the waveform over long-timescales.
+It therefore complements existing approaches that are aforementioned.

-Through relaxing the stationary outer orbit approximation, as well as going to higher order in the third body's perturbation, the dependence of the waveform on $\{ m, \eta, a_0,m_3,R \}$ can be further investigated as part of a future study.
+An important caveat in our work is the assumption of a stationary outer orbit.
+The variation of the outer orbit due to the KL effect occurs on a longer timescale, and the motion of the inner binary around the third body also leads to PN effects tied to the outer orbit (such as de-Sitter precession~\cite{Yu:2020dlm} and radiation-reaction).
+The effects of the variation of the outer orbit can be incorporated using MSA and this can be further investigated as part of a future study.